nitin-hugar/MUSI6202Synth/README.md

 Writing output to output/output1.wav
 ```

-Note: Sum of ADR values in the envelope < 1.0
+**Note**: Sum of Attack, Decay, Release coefficient values in the envelope should be < 1.0

 Outputs are written as .wav files to `output`